 Though we’d like to pretend otherwise, the fact of the matter is that we are a judgemental species; we just can’t help it.
 Even if the inside of your home is magnificent, the initial opinion will be formed when people see the outside of your property.
 As such, it’s important that you take the time to get the front of your house in shape.
 It might not feel like it, but it really will add value — or at least, it’ll prevent value from unnecessarily being lost.
 Subtle improvements are all that’s needed.
-If you can add some plants, upgrade your door, and all-around make things presentable, then you’ll have done your job correctly.
+If you can add some plants, upgrade your door, install landscape lighting, and all-around make things presentable, then you’ll have done your job correctly.

 In the Yard

 It’s not just the front part of your exterior that you should focus on, either: the backyard deserves some attention too.
 Getting this part of your house into shape won’t just nudge the value in the right direction, but will also make your property a more comfortable and enjoyable place to be.
 One of the best ways to get people interested in your property (and remember: more interested people = higher value) is to sell the dream of your house.
 If people can imagine themselves spending many hours sitting out in their yard on a summer’s evening, then they’ll be more likely to be interested.

 Start as you mean to go on!
 It’s a simple, old cliche, but one that’s stood the test of time for a reason: it’s true.
 In your house, this means paying some attention to your entrance hallway.
 Many people bypass this area of their home entirely, but it does help to set the tone, and get things off to a good start.
 As with most aspects of your property, subtle improvements are all that’s needed.
 Keep things organized (and keep anything that doesn’t belong there elsewhere), add more natural light, and keep things fresh with a bouquet of flowers.
 You’ll be amazed at what a difference these small improvements make.

 Open Plan Kitchen